RuleBasedIntegration/RuleBasedIntegration.github.io/testProblems.md

 TestRubi["0 Independent test suites"] TestMathematica["0 Independent test suites"]
 ```
 This will create two notebooks showing the problems for which Rubi and Mathematica are unable to produce optimal antiderivative.
+Click on the [Test Results](/testResults.html) menu option to see how deficient results are displayed in these notebooks.

-If you have several *hours* of computer time available to test all 72,000+ problems in the test-suite, issue the command
+If you have several *hours* of computer time available to test the over 72,000 problems in the test-suite, issue the command
 ```mma
 TestRubi[""]
 ```